ucsb-cs56-pconrad/spring-boot-github-oauth-demo03/README.md

 5. You need some code that sets up the URLs in your application with various levels of permission.

+   This is done in the file `SecurityConfig.java`.
+More detail on that file appears later in this `README.md`

+# Future work

 Optionally, you might also have the following.
 These are not yet implemented in this version of the code, but represent things we might add in future versions: